JoseDeFreitas/CodewarsLogger/README.md

 If you registered into Codewars using its own registration system instead of the GitHub OAuth method, you can change the file to receive and sign in with your Codewars credentials.
-You can read the section "[use Codewars credentials instead of GitHub's]()" to know how to do this.
+You can read the section "[Use Codewars credentials instead of GitHub's](https://github.com/JoseDeFreitas/CodewarsGitHubLogger/wiki/Examples#use-codewars-credentials-instead-of-githubs)" to know how to do this.

 ### All-in-one method